Jill Odle, MS CCC-SLP, IBCLC- Owner

 International Board Certified Lactation Consultant (IBCLC)

-Jill Odle is an IBCLC who can assist with addressing breastfeeding challenges such as poor latch, suspected tongue tie and sucking and swallowing difficulties.
+Jill Odle is also an IBCLC who can assist with addressing breastfeeding challenges such as poor latch, suspected tongue tie and sucking and swallowing difficulties.

 Jill is Certified as a Tethered Oral Tissue Specialist.